intj-t/intj-t/README.md

 * Favorite Songs are Pearl Jam's Why Go, Black, Oceans, Spin the Black Cirlce, I Got I.D., MFC(Mini Fast Car), In My Tree, Fatal, Arms Aloft, Public Image, Ole´, Rearviewmirror, Blood, Dissident, Leash, Betterman, Patroit, Force of Nature and The End.
 And played Ping Pong with the band after a '98 show.
   And the self titled Hovercraft album with Jerome Turner, Ryan Campbel, Sadie 7, Paul 4 Nirvna's Even in His Youth, Fanscis Farmer Will Have Her Revenge on Seattle, Serve the Servants, Pennyroyal Tea, and You know your Right.
-  KMFDM's Anarchy, A Perfect Circle's Thomas, Marylin Manson's Diary Of A Dope Fiend (Social media from 2008-2018), Elyotto The Cops Tiktok Song,Rage Agaisnt the Machine's Vietnow, NIN Zero Sum, Smashing Pumkins's Porcielna of the Vast Oceans, Audioslave's Moth, Bad Religions's Tiny Voices, and Individual, Chris Corrnel's the Promise and Seasons
+  KMFDM's Anarchy, A Perfect Circle's Thomas, Marylin Manson's Diary Of A Dope Fiend (Social media from 2008-2018), Elyotto The Cops Tiktok Song, Rage Agaisnt the Machine's Vietnow, NIN Zero Sum, Smashing Pumkins's Porcielna of the Vast Oceans, Audioslave's Moth, Bad Religions's Tiny Voices, and Individual, Chris Corrnel's the Promise and Seasons
 * Favorite TV shows are the X-Files, Friend's and Web Therapy
 * Favorite Microsoft Books are the .NET developer Series from Addision Wesely
 * Bought and read the Noble Prize winning Book 'Who Gets What and Why' by Alvin Roth and the book ends with engineers.